thdaraujo/thdaraujo/README.md

-## Hello, I'm Thiago (thd)! 👋
+## Hello, I'm Thiago! 👋

-I’m a software engineer, entrepreneur, and educator living in Vancouver, Canada. 🏞️
+I’m a software engineer, entrepreneur, and educator living in Calgary, Canada. 🏞️

 **I’m on a mission to help developers grow and get better at their software engineering skills** -> [@hexdevs](https://www.hexdevs.com)